Medically Reviewed by Anthony Dugarte, M.D., C.S.C.S

 White kidney bean extract and the Salacia plants are natural sources that are effective at blocking carbohydrates, Dr. Flora said; and Ferguson noted the one ingredient that has some supporting data that makes it effective is white kidney bean extract.

-In vitro, white bean extract of Phaseolus vulgaris (also known as the common bean, green bean and French bean) has been shown to inhibit the digestive enzyme alpha-amylase, which may prevent or delay the digestion of complex carbohydrates, potentially resulting in weight loss, according to a study published by the National Institutes of Health.
+In the laboratory setting, white bean extract of Phaseolus vulgaris (also known as the common bean, green bean, and French bean) has been shown to inhibit the digestive enzyme alpha-amylase, which may prevent or delay the digestion of complex carbohydrates, potentially resulting in weight loss.

 “The carb blocker is based on inhibiting the enzyme that breaks down the carbs you eat, so when they’re not broken down to make it into your blood, it passes through,” Ferguson explained.
 “But my problem with carb blockers and with fat blockers is the same: why would you want to block your body from doing what it’s naturally designed to do?”